-Good samaritans break truck windows to free driver having medical emergency on Atlanta interstate
+Good Samaritans break truck windows to free driver having medical emergency on Atlanta interstate

 People then started pulling over, and once the truck came to a stop began trying to bust the windows.

-One of those good samaritans was Pastor Qua Tucker.
+One of those good Samaritans was Pastor Qua Tucker.

 Tucker was still dressed in his Sunday best after leaving services at Mount Calvary Missionary Baptist Church in Moreland and driving up to Atlanta for lunch.